 There will also be certain Lights, twinkle lights, trees, light exhibition, led curtain lights, icicle lights, net lights, meteor shower lights, and rope lights, among others.

-How Much It Cost to Visit Suwannee Lights Festival and where to buy
+How Much It Costs to Visit Suwannee Lights Festival and where to buy Tickets

 On Sunday through Thursday, the adult ticket is available for $10 at the gate and only $8 if you purchase it online.
 On Friday and Saturday, the prices increase to $12 and $10, respectively.
 For a kid ticket (4 to 12 years old), the price is always $2.
 On the other hand, children who are under four years old can take advantage of free admission.
 You can buy tickets online here